NGS one-liner to call variants

 parameter writes interleaved output.
 We are just using default operations.
 Because of different results its commented out and not being used. - Alignment

-bwa can take interleaved input from stdin with `-p` option.
+[BROKEN LINK: bwa] can take interleaved input from stdin with `-p` option.
 This was used to get the input from fastp stdout.
 We are just starting from bwa by giving the both fastq files as inputs.

 - Processing aligned reads

-- Writing out the alignment file
+which if true skips the markdup and just cats the alignments. - Writing out the alignment file

 - Variant calling